 - Multiply dollars.
 That’s too bad, too, since some churches don’t pay their pastors well.

 - Escape mistakes.
-All of us will mess up sometime, often unintentionally and even unknowingly.
+All of us will mess up sometimes, often unintentionally and even unknowingly.

 - Avoid favoritism.
 Pastors minister to everybody, but having better (and best) friends is natural.